frederic-perez/AmE-dictionary/data/idioms.md

 __make (one’s) bones__
 __make (one’s) own way__ To advance or progress, especially through life, according to one’s own efforts, inclinations, or designs. _This country prides itself on letting people make their own way, relying on no one else’s work but their own._
 __make (oneself or something) ready (for someone or something)__ To become or make something prepared for something or someone. _I don’t think I’ll have enough time to make myself ready for the gala this evening!_
+__make (oneself) useful__ To do something that is actively helpful or of assistance to others. _You know, instead of just sitting there watching TV, you could make yourself useful and take out the garbage._
 __make (perfect) sense__ _It makes perfect sense._
 __make (someone’s) ears burn__ To make someone uncomfortable, embarrassed, or disconcerted by what is being said.
 Alludes to the ears growing red from blushing. _Listening to my aunts and uncles coo over me at my high school graduation really made my ears burn._
 __make (something) up as (one) goes (along)__ To improvise continuously as one does something; to do something without formal guidelines, structure, rules, etc. _None of us really knew how to play the game, so we just made it up as we went along._